 This excerpt is from an article about police brutality and how it is the basis for a play in a theatre.

 - All this is grist for the mill in Corthron’s play, the opening salvo in Eclipse Theatre’s three-play 2017 season devoted to the work of the African-American playwright and activist who grew up in Maryland, lives in Harlem, and has had her plays produced at theaters throughout the U.S. and beyond. –Chicago Sun Times

 This excerpt uses the expression to talk about possible finance fraud involving a politician.

 - For those with such suspicions, Grimm’s misstatement is grist for the mill.
 If he can’t remember where his donations end and Diana Durand’s start, could he really not know she was steering illegal donations to his campaign? –New York Daily News

-The saying grist for the mill is another way to say more material to profit from.
+The saying grist for the mill is another way to say more from which material to profit.